dtcenter/MET/met/docs/Users_Guide/grid-stat.rst

 .. _table_GS_var_NetCDF_matched_pair_out:

-.. list-table:: Table 8.9 A selection of variables that can appear in the NetCDF matched pair output
+.. list-table:: A selection of variables that can appear in the NetCDF matched pair output
   :widths: auto
   :header-rows: 2